 Still, this added complexity has added benefits for customers.
 With a TLS-based protocol like FTP and HTTPS, your customers can rely on your trusted TLS certificate to verify that you are who you say you are.
-This isn’t easily done with SFTP connections, which require some secure method of offline verification for the client to verify that the server they are connecting to is who they say they are.
+This isn’t easily done with SFTP connections, which require some secure offline verification method for the client to verify that the server they are connecting to is who they say they are.

-Raw file transfer performance is the one area where FTPS really shines, and would be the only real advantage I would give FTPS over SFTP.
+Raw file transfer performance is the one area where FTPS shines and would be the only real advantage I would give FTPS over SFTP.
 SFTP runs over a considerably more robust and generic protocol than FTPS, and that robustness imparts a significant performance impact.
 There’s simply a lot more overhead involved in SFTP file transfers.

 Ease of Use

-There are good reasons to support FTPS, SFTP, and HTTPS for secure file operations, and even FTP for legacy devices.
+There are good reasons to support FTPS, SFTP, and HTTPS for secure file operations and even FTP for legacy devices.
 Organizations rarely have the option of supporting only one file transfer protocol, and solutions that support all 3 are commonplace today.